-The 117th Congress is in a tie for the fourth fewest laws enacted in the first eight months of its two-year term among the 18 most recent Congresses, going back to 1987.
+That puts the 117th Congress in a tie for the fourth fewest laws enacted in the first eight months of its two-year term – and fifth fewest in terms of substantive laws – among the 18 most recent Congresses, going back to 1987.

 The low totals don’t mean the 117th has done nothing of significance.
 The biggest piece of legislation so far has been the American Rescue Plan Act, the $1.9 trillion economic stimulus measure passed in March on nearly party-line votes.
 Congress also extended the Paycheck Protection Program, made Juneteenth a federal holiday, and appropriated $1.9 billion to wind down the war in Afghanistan, resettle Afghans who aided U.S. forces there, and respond to the Jan.
 6 attack on the Capitol.

 However, much potentially major legislation appears to be stymied, at least for now.
-Among the pending or tabled items is the For the People Act, a massive election reform bill, and an increase in the federal minimum wage from $7.25 to $15 an hour.
+Among the pending or tabled items: the For the People Act, a massive election reform bill; an increase in the federal minimum wage from $7.25 to $15 an hour; an extension of the nationwide eviction moratorium to bolster the more limited one issued by the Centers for Disease Control and Prevention; and the creation of an independent commission to investigate the Jan.
+6 attack (although House Speaker Nancy Pelosi pushed ahead with creating a House select committee after Republicans balked on it).